 A moving coming-of-age story of a white minister’s son who discovers joy through his friendship with a black girl and finds strength after painful losses transform his life.

-Set in 1912 and centered on a historical event, the moving and compelling coming-of-age story of Turner, a white minister’s son who discovers joy through his friendship with a black girl, Lizzie, and finds his own strength and voice after painful losses transform his life.
+Set in 1912 and centered on a historical event, the moving and compelling coming-of-age story of Turner, a white minister’s son who discovers joy through his friendship with a black girl, Lizzie, and who finds his own strength and voice after painful losses transform his life

 You have selected a product that is available for purchase only by a customer with an Educational Institution account.
 If you have an Educational Institution account, please sign out and sign back in using an Educational Institution account email address and password.